-The minor is composed of two core courses and your choice of electives from three different categories.
+The minor is composed of five courses: two core courses and your choice of three electives from three different categories.

 1. PEAC 101: Intro to Peace and War